rrconey/Rails_CheatSheet/RAILS_CHEATSHEET.md

 ### Rake

-View all the routes in an application
+View all the routes in an application (deprecated in rails 6.1)

 ```
-$ rake routes
+$ rake routes OR rails routes
 ```

 Seed the database with sample data from `db/seeds.rb`